siegeon/magic.lambda.crypto/README.md

 2. The signed message is then encrypted using a CSRNG generated AES key
 3. The AES key from the above is then encrypted using the **[encryption-key]**, that's assumed to be the recipient's public key
 4. The signing key's fingerprint is stored inside of the encrypted content, such that when the message is decrypted, the other party can verify that the signature originated from some trusted party
-5. The encryption key's fingerprint is stored as bytes, prepended before the encrypted message, which allows the other party to retrieve the correct decryption key, according to what encryption key the caller encrypted the message with
+5. The encryption key's fingerprint is stored as bytes, prepended before the encrypted message, which allows the other party to retrieve the correct decryption key, according to what encryption key the caller encrypted the message with.
+To retrieve a cryptography operation's key fingerprint, you can use **[crypto.get-key]**

 Hence, the *only* thing that is in plain sight in the above encrypted message, is the fingerprint of the public key that was used to encrypt the message.
 Only after the message is decrypted, the signature for the message